amazon-ospo/framework-for-github-app-on-aws/src/packages/genet-ops-tools/test/TESTING.md

 - Create AWS resources (which may incur costs)

-- Each test run creates 2 KMS keys
+- Each execution of tests creates 2 KMS keys

-- Each subsequent test run keeps on adding 2 more KMS keys while keeping old ones in pending deletion state for a window of 30 days.
+- Each subsequent execution keeps on adding 2 more KMS keys while keeping old ones in pending deletion state for a window of 30 days.

 - Store data in DynamoDB table